uchen-ml/uchenml.tech/src/content/post/test-driven.md

 publishDate: 2024-04-25T00:00:00Z
 author: Eugene Ostroukhov
 authorLink: https://www.linkedin.com/in/eostroukhov/
-title: Case Study - Test Driven Development
+title: Case Study - TDD in Node.js Inspector Server and Other Projects
-excerpt: Test Driven Development (TDD) continues to ignite debates within the developer community.
-In this article, I share my experiences and insights gained from implementing TDD in various projects.
+excerpt: Test Driven Development (TDD) is still seems to be controversial.
+This article explores the application of TDD in real world projects
 category: Case Studies
 tags:
   - case study